ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 error ---> Fusion.CodeGen.ILWeaverException: System.Void SomeClass::rpcMethod(Fusion.NetworkRunner): Instance RPCs not allowed for this type
 `

 This happens after compilation, and is the Fusion IL-weaver that’s trying to generate code for things like networked properties and RPCs.
-The weaving will fail if you’re doing something unsupported, like using a non-basic type in an RPC/Networked property/INetworkStruct, or, like in the example above, trying to use a non-static RPC in a non-network-instanced class (meaning not a NetworkBehaviour).
+The weaving will fail if you’re doing something unsupported, like using a non-basic type in an RPC/Networked property/`INetworkStruct`, or, like in the example above, trying to use a non-static RPC in a non-network-instanced class (meaning not a `NetworkBehaviour`).
 This print many more, very unreadable lines of errors, the information you need is usually in the third line (the one containing Instance RPCs not allowed for this type in the example), that’ll tell you where the error is and what is wrong.

 #### ContinueWith weirdness